codmpm/amiga-usb-disk-reader/README.md

 Of course this is only a fun project and does not aim to be the _best_ solution for Rob's approach, but it made my life easier.

+This is the first release, as the PCB's have to be tested.
+I'm currently waiting for the prototypes.

 ## PCB